-Anyone interested in roadway safety can join, including drivers, pedestrians, cyclists, transit riders, and individuals with disabilities.
+Anyone interested in roadway safety can join, including people who walk, cycle, ride transit, drive, and individuals with disabilities.
 Participants will be selected to ensure diverse perspectives from different neighborhoods and travel modes.

 How will Focus Group input be used?